Money and duty free for Romania

 Romania duty free

 Romania is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

-If you are arriving from a non-EU country, the following goods may be imported into Romania by persons over 17 years of age without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Romania by travellers with a minimum age of 17 years without incurring customs duty:

 Ammunition, weapons, explosives, narcotics and counterfeit goods.

-There are restrictions on the import of meat and dairy products from outside the EU.
+There are restrictions on the import of meat, fish and dairy products from outside the EU.

 You must obtain a permit to import protected species.